 The next screen named "Input To Log" allows the user to select which parameter to log.
-Using the up / down arrows, select the input to log and press D arrow.
+Using the up / down arrows, select the input that is defined as the catalyst differential pressure.
+Press

 The next screen named "Log Frequency" allows the configuration of how often (in minutes) the value is to be logged.
 Entering 0 minutes will allow only (1) data log event following the start delay.
-If you wanted to continuously log the value, you would select the frequency in minutes between data logs.
-Selecting escape 📟 will return to the "Log Frequency" screen.
+If you wanted to continuously log the differential pressure, you would select the frequency in minutes between data logs.
+Selecting escape will return to the "Log Frequency" screen.